kubernetes-sigs/external-dns/docs/faq.md

 ExternalDNS exposes 2 types of metrics: Sources and Registry errors.

 `Source`s are mostly Kubernetes API objects.
 Examples of `source` errors may be connection errors to the Kubernetes API server itself or missing RBAC permissions.
-It can also stem from incompatible configuration in the objects itself like invalid characters, processing a broken fqdnTemplate etc.
+It can also stem from incompatible configuration in the objects itself like invalid characters, processing a broken fqdnTemplate, etc.

 `Registry` errors are mostly Provider errors, unless there's some coding flaw in the registry package.
 Provider errors often arise due to accessing their APIs due to network or missing cloud-provider permissions when reading records.
-When applying a changeset, errors arise when the changeset applied is incompatible with the current state, in which case ExternalDNS can get stuck forever.
+When applying a changeset, errors will arise if the changeset applied is incompatible with the current state.

 In case of an increased error count, you could correlate them with the `http_request_duration_seconds{handler="instrumented_http"}` metric which should show increased numbers for status codes 4xx (permissions, configuration, invalid changeset) or 5xx (apiserver down).